Alvarezsauridae: Classification

 Turner et al. (2007) place the alvarezsaurs as the most basal group in the Maniraptora, one step more derived than Ornitholestes and two more derived than the Ornithomimosauria.
 The alvarezsaurs are more primitive than the Oviraptorosauria.

 Novas' 1996 description of Patagonykus, demonstrated that it was a link between the more primitive (basal) Alvarezsaurus and the more advanced (derived) Mononykus, and reinforced their monophyly.
 Parvicursor was discovered shortly after, and placed in its own family Parvicursoridae, and then Shuvuuia in 1998.
 Everything has since been lumped into Alvarezsauridae, with Mononykinae surviving as a subfamily.

 There may be a relationship between the alvarezsaurids and the Ornithomimosauria as sister clades within either Thomas Holtz's Arctometatarsalia or Paul Sereno's Ornithomimiformes.
 The discovery of Haplocheirus, which exhibits transitional features between the more derived alvarezsaurs and other maniraptorans, particularly in relation to the skull structure and development of the hand, has provided further support for that relationship.

 The taxonomy of the alvarezsaurs has been somewhat confused, due to different authors using different names for groups with the same definition.
 The family Alvarezsauridae was first coined by Jose Bonaparte in 1991, but given no specific phylogenetic definition.
 Novas later defined the group as the most recent common ancestor of Alvarezsaurus and Mononykus plus all its descendants, though others, such as Paul Sereno, used a more inclusive definition, such as all dinosaurs closer to Shuvuuia than to modern birds.
 In 2009, Livezey and Zusi used the name Alvarezsauroidea for the total group of all alvarezsaurs, restricting the name Alvarezsauridae to the clade defined by Alvarezsaurus + Mononykus.
 This was followed by Choiniere and colleagues in 2010, who described the first non-alvarezsaurid alvarezsauroid, Haplocheirus.
 Some authors have used the name Mononykinae for the sub-group of alvarezsaurs including the advanced Mongolian species.
 However, Choiniere and colleagues argued that Parvicursorinae has priority, since its coordinate name under the ICZN Code, Parvicursoridae, was named earlier.
 Another subfamily, Patagonykinae, has been named to include the South American Patagonykus and Bonapartenykus, but a few recent studies have placed them just outside Alvarezsauridae, some of which do not even recover them in a single clade, making Patagonykinae turn out to be paraphyletic.

-The cladogram presented here follows a 2012 phylogenetic analysis by Agnolin and colleagues.

-Cladogram after Xu et al., 2011: